netdata/netdata/README.md

 - **appealing web site**

   The web site uses bootstrap and google charts for a very appealing result.
-  It works even on mobile devices and adapts to screen size changes and rotation.
+  It works even on mobile devices and adapts to screen size changes and rotation (responsive design).

 - **web charts do respect your browser resources**